Patsy Mink

 Mink was a third-generation Japanese American, having been born and raised on the island of Maui.
-After graduating as valedictorian of the Maui High School class in 1944, she attended the University of Hawaii at Mānoa for two years and subsequently enrolled at the University of Nebraska, where she experienced racism and worked to have segregation policies eliminated.
+After graduating as valedictorian of the Maui High School class in 1944, she attended the University of Hawaiʻi at Mānoa for two years and subsequently enrolled at the University of Nebraska, where she experienced racism and worked to have segregation policies eliminated.
 After illness forced her to return to Hawaii to complete her studies there, she applied to 12 medical schools to continue her education but was rejected by all of them.
 Following a suggestion by her employer, she opted to study law and was accepted at the University of Chicago Law School in 1948.
 While there, she met and married a graduate student in geology, John Francis Mink.
-When they graduated in 1951, Patsy Mink was unable to find employment and after the birth of their daughter in 1952, the couple moved to Hawaii.
+When they graduated in 1951, Patsy was unable to find employment and after the birth of their daughter in 1952, the couple moved to Hawaii.

 When she was refused the right to take the bar examination, due to the loss of her Hawaiian territorial residency upon marriage, Mink challenged the statute.
 Though she won the right to take the test and passed the examination, she could not find public or private employment because she was married and had a child.
 Mink's father helped her open her own practice in 1953 and around the same time she became a member of the Democratic Party.
 Hoping to work legislatively to change discriminatory customs through law, she worked as an attorney for the Hawaiian territorial legislature in 1955.
 The following year, she ran for a seat in the territorial House of Representatives.
 Winning the race, she became the first Japanese-American woman to serve in the territorial House and two years later, the first woman to serve in the territorial Senate, when she won her campaign for the upper house.
 In 1960, Mink gained national attention when she spoke in favor of the civil rights platform at the Democratic National Convention in Los Angeles.
+In 1962 she was elected to the new Hawaii State Senate becoming the first Asian-American woman to be elected and serve in a state legislature in the United States.